a-blender/cmsc351/README.md

 # cmsc351
 Algorithms | University of Maryland College Park | Fall 2017

-Knights Tour is a sequence of moves where a knight on a chessboard visits every square only once.
+The Knights Tour problem is a sequence of moves where a knight on a chessboard visits every square only once.
 This project was coded in java.